enviodev/docs/docs/HyperSync/hypersync-query.md

 The collect function essentially calls `stream` internally and collects all of the data into a single response.
 The `collect_parquet` function can be used to pipe data into a parquet file, it doesn't accumulate all data in memory so can be used to collect data that doesn't fit in RAM.
 We still recommend chunking the `collect_parquet` calls so you don't end up with big parquet files.

 <b>TIP</b>: set `RUST_LOG` environment variable to `trace` if you want to see more logs when using the client libraries.

+## Join Modes

+In the context of Hypersync, joins refer to the implicit linking of different types of blockchain data (logs, transactions, traces, and blocks) based on certain relationships.
+Here's an explanation of how these joins work:

+### Current Join Mechanism

+1. **Logs to Transactions**:
+   - When you query logs using `log_selection`, Hypersync automatically retrieves the transactions associated with those logs.
+This is based on the transaction hash present in each log.
+     - Example: If your `log_selection` returns logs related to certain ERC20 transfers, Hypersync fetches the transactions containing these logs.

+2. **Transactions to Traces**:
+   - After fetching the relevant transactions (either directly through `transaction_selection` or via logs), Hypersync retrieves the associated traces.
+     - Example: If your transaction involves certain addresses, Hypersync retrieves traces related to these transactions, including internal transactions.

+3. **Traces to Blocks**:
+   - Hypersync then fetches the blocks containing these traces.
+This ensures you have the complete context of each transaction, including the block details.
+     - Example: The block containing the transaction and its traces is fetched based on the block number.

+### [Coming Soon] Other Join Modes

+Hypersync is planning to implement more flexible join modes to give users greater control over the data retrieval process.
+The planned modes are:

+1. **Default Mode**:
+   - This will function similarly to the current implementation, where logs are joined with transactions, which are then joined with traces, and finally with blocks.

+2. **Everything Mode**:
+   - This mode will retrieve all relevant data tables and perform comprehensive joins across all selections.
+     - Example: If you specify a log selection, it will not only fetch the logs and their transactions but also all traces and other logs related to those transactions, and the blocks containing all these elements.

+3. **Nothing Mode**:
+   - In this mode, no automatic joins are performed.
+You will get the data exactly as specified in your selections without any implicit joins.
+     - Example: If you only query for logs, you will only get logs without the associated transactions or traces.